Module tf.advanced.highlight

 and if so, what the value is (in case of a dict).

-If given as set: use the default highlight color.
+If given as set: use the default highlight colour.

-If given as dict: use the value as color.
+If given as dict: use the value as colour.

 isSlot: boolean